crlimacastro/Canvas-Runner/README.md

 };
 ```

 Then we will get the canvas' 2D Context.
 The canvas is the actual element on the page.
 The context is the interface that will allow us to do all of the drawing.
-Read all about it [here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
+You can read all about it [here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

 `main.js`
 ``` javascript